About

 and

-Both courses focus on ensuring that students are actively engaged in what they learn and engage by doing and experiencing.
-Both course focus on helping students determine what their interests and aspirations are and how to build a career path for their future.
+Both courses focus on ensuring that students are actively engaged in what they learn and learn by doing and experiencing.
+Both courses focus on helping students determine what their interests and aspirations are and how to build a career path for their future.

 Abby Wear Abby Osmond Hannah Stephen Sep Bastani